mgcooper/icemodel/icemodel/+icemodel/+forcing/+reconstruct/README.md

   `2026-07-23-promice-gap-filling-and-ktransect`.
 - Every filled sample carries a `uint8` provenance code and every contiguous segment has an audit row.
-- `setopts` is the single source for scalar knobs, channel lists, and proxy source mappings.
-Dedicated functions own per-channel bounds, admission caps, precipitation names, and bucket edges.
+- `setopts` defines the scalar knobs, channel lists, and proxy source mappings.
+Dedicated functions define per-channel bounds, admission caps, precipitation names, and bucket edges.
 - Every required non-precipitation output is planned.
 Precipitation is excluded from the statistical method set at option validation and at the direct